gmdavef/security-labs-scripts/README.md

 ```

 ## invite_users.py ##
 This script invites people to join Security Labs.
 Invited users are automatically assigned the default role(s).
+Use with standalone accounts, not platform-integrated accounts.
+Otherwise it can result in orphaned users.

 **Usage**